 The woofer is made of a mica-injected polypropylene cone and is surrounded by poly-foam.
 This is then stamped-cast with stainless steel, thanks to their spider venting that keeps the subwoofer nice and cool.
 Their anodized aluminum voice coil formers also help to dissipate heat more effectively.

-- Produces deep bass: You will not be disappointed by the deep, thumping bass this subwoofer produces.
+- Produces deep good bass: You will not be disappointed by the deep, thumping and hard hitting bass this subwoofer produces.

-- Well-constructed: This subwoofer is cleverly constructed and made of high-quality materials.
+- Well-constructed: A trueley unique design, this subwoofer is cleverly constructed and made of high-quality materials.

 - Durable: Clever spider venting helps to make this subwoofer last longer and not fall victim to overheating.

-- Easy to install: You’ll be enjoying this subwoofer in no time!
+- Easy installation: You’ll be enjoying this subwoofer in no time!

 - No screws: Unfortunately, no screws are included with this subwoofer.